aether-roomer/AetherTavern/README.md

 It aims to provide a polished experience on both Desktop and Mobile with keyboard shortcuts, intuitive touch controls, a clean layout and overall snappy UI.

+## FAQ

+Q: Why do I see "Emotion:" lines in my chat messages?

+A: You probably have the provider tab at the top of the settings page set "Generic".
+Please switch it to AetherRoom, and all AetherRoom related processing should work properly.

 ## Changes

 - 08/09/2026